forestgeo/learn/README.md

-## Linkks to interesting articles, videos, tutorials, guidelines, tips, etc.
+## Links to interesting articles, videos, tutorials, guidelines, tips, etc.

 To find something go to [issues](https://github.com/forestgeo/learn/issues) and start typing on the search field.
 For example: